 We’ve been travelling through the United States in search of those people who make the country what it is.
 The truly unique people that brighten the lives of others in their own special ways.

 People like Sunny, a San Francisco vintage store owner who donates profits from her store to help fight youth homelessness.
 Or like Jay, a man who walked across America for two years and ended up becoming a park ranger.
-Over the next few weeks we will be introducing you to more extraordinary people who make the USA a great place to explore.

 We’re delighted to be sharing their stories with you – click through to each video to ‘Meet America’ for yourself.